shreddedbacon/twc-controller/README.md

 ## Wiring

 Recommened powering your RaspberryPi from an external power source rather than directly from the Tesla Wall Connector (TWC).
-This allows you to perform maintenance on the TWC without having to restart the RaspberryPI.
+This allows you to perform maintenance on the TWC without having to restart the RaspberryPi.
 It is possible to power the RaspberryPi directly from the TWC, but it is not recommended unless you know what you're doing.

 Before wiring up the USB RS485 into the TWC, make sure the TWC is powered off.
 The wiring into the TWC is pretty straight forward, you need to connect D+ on the USB device to D+ on the TWC, same for D- to D-.